 ARTICLE V: Council

-The Executive Council shall consist of the President, the President-Elect, three immediate Past-Presidents, the Secretary/Treasurer, the Recorder, the Chairpersons of the Standing Committees, the Councilor-at-Large, and the President of the SAAS Foundation.
+The Executive Council shall consist of the President, the President-Elect, three immediate Past-Presidents, the Secretary/Treasurer, the Recorder, Councilors, the Chairpersons of the Standing Committees, and the President of the SAAS Foundation.
 It is the function of the Executive Council to meet annually prior to the annual Business Meeting for consideration of matters to be presented to the Society at Large.
 The Council shall also receive the recommendations of the Membership Committee, and shall recommend candidates for election, according to the procedure outlined in Article III.
 All resolutions shall be referred to the Executive Council and shall be presented to the Society for vote upon recommendation of the Council.

 ARTICLE VI: Duties of the Officers

 SECTION 1.
 It shall be the duty of the President to preside at all meetings of the Society, to give the deciding vote, to see that the rules of order and decorum are properly enforced in all deliberations of the Society, and to sign the approved proceedings of each meeting.

 SECTION 2.
 In the absence of the President, the President- Elect shall preside, and in his/her absence the Secretary/Treasurer shall preside.